rocketeers/rocketeer/README.md

-  deploy:current              Displays what the current release is deploy:rollback {release}   Rollback to a specific release deploy:rollback             Rollback to the previous release
+  deploy:current              Displays what the current release is deploy:rollback {release}   Rollback to a specific release deploy:rollback             Rollback to the previous release deploy:teardown             Removes the remote applications and existing caches
 ```

 ## Example config file